hsf-training/hsf-training-ml-webpage/_episodes/01-introduction.md

 3. **Generation**: The input is noise and the output is something sensible.
 For example, training a machine learning algorithm to take in a *random seed* and generate images of peoples faces.

-# What Role Does Machine Learning have in Particle Physics?
+# What Role Does Machine Learning have in High Energy Physics?

-* One wants to classify detected particles as signal or background events based on their energy, momentum, charge, etc... .
-This specific problem was featured on Kaggle 6 years ago [here](https://www.kaggle.com/c/higgs-boson/data).
+* One may want to classify detected particles as signal or background events based on their energy, momentum, charge, etc... .
+This specific problem was featured on Kaggle in 2014 [here](https://www.kaggle.com/c/higgs-boson/data).
 This problem will also be examined in this tutorial.
 * (My research) I want to make measurements of a rare process.
 Background processes that look similar to the rare signal process are much more common.
 A machine learning technique can optimise at the same time the use of many variables that separate signal and background.
 Not only does a machine learning technique optimise the use of many variables at the same time, but it can find correlations in many dimensions that will give better signal/background classification than individual variables ever could.
 This is an example of classification in action.
+Again, this is similar to what we'll be exploring in this tutorial!

 Machine learning has become quite popular in scientific fields in the past few years.
 The following plot from [MIT Technical Review](https://www.technologyreview.com/2019/01/25/1436/we-analyzed-16625-papers-to-figure-out-where-ai-is-headed-next/) examines the number of papers available in the “artificial intelligence” section of arXiv up to November 18, 2018.

 ![ML Popularity](../plots/ml_populatir.PNG){:width="80%"}

-The following are a few recent articles on machine learning in particle physics
+The following are a few recent articles on machine learning in high energy physics

 * [Machine and Deep Learning Applications in Particle Physics](https://arxiv.org/abs/1912.08245)
 * [Machine learning at the energy and intensity frontiers of particle physics](https://www.nature.com/articles/s41586-018-0361-2)